TIBCOSoftware/be-contribution/metric/liveview/README.md

 ## Getting Started

+* If a new metric store jar is needed, follow these [instructions](https://github.com/tibco/be-contribution) to clone/update/build a new jar.
 * Configure the application metrics for the metric store and add an inference agent for it.
 * Save the project.
 * Generate the LiveView configuration (.lvconf) files for the project using the studio-tools utility.